ykl1993/cdn/intl.en-US/User Guide/Video Service Configuration/Drag/Drop playback.md

 ## Introduction {#section_oxh_h1f_xdb .section}

--   In a video on demand scenario, when the playback progress bar is dragged, the client will send a URL request similar to `http://www.aliyun.com/test.flv?start=10,` to the server.
-The server returns the data starting from the key frame bprior to the10th second to the client\( If start=10 is not the position of the key frame\).
+-   In a video on demand scenario, when the playback progress bar is dragged, the client will send a URL request similar to `http://www.aliyun.com/test.flv?start=10` to the server.
+The server returns the data starting from the key frame prior to the10th second to the client \(If start=10 is not the position of the key frame\).
--   After receiving such a request from a client and the Drag/Drop Playback function is enabled, a CDN node can directly return the data starting from the key frame prior to the10th second \( If start=10 is not the position of the key frame\) \(FLV format\) or starting from the 10th second to the client.
+-   After receiving such a request from a client and the Drag/Drop Playback function is enabled, a CDN node can directly return the data starting from the key frame prior to the10th second \(If start=10 is not the position of the key frame\) \(FLV format\) or starting from the 10th second to the client.

 ## Attentions: {#section_hps_31f_xdb .section}